-If you or someone you know is experiencing hunger and homelessness, please feel free to use this list of resources to help.
+If you or someone you know is experiencing hunger and homelessness, please feel free to use this list of resources.
 If you do not need help, please consider volunteering or donating supplies or money to nonprofits if you can.
 Please let us know if there are additional resources to add.
-(Created March 18.
-Last updated August 31)
+(Created March 18, 2020.
+Last updated January 8, 2021)

-Click here for an updated list of programming changes for regional service providers that serve those experiencing homelessness.
+Click here for a list of programming changes for regional service providers that serve those experiencing homelessness.

 Jump to a Section: